This post contains affiliate links and I may earn a commission if you make a purchase.

 Not many people bother with cleaning when they’re moving away, and you never know in what condition your new house will be.

 Even if it looks spotless, it doesn’t mean that it’s apparent.
 You don’t have to call a professional to clean every corner of your home.
 You can do it yourself with an all-purpose cleaner and a pair of rubber gloves.

 Still, you should take the carpets out to be steam cleaned, or borrow a steam cleaner and do it yourself.
 Couches and armchairs can also gather a lot of dust and dirt, so it’s best to have them disinfected too.

 - 3. Change Your Address

-	You should change your address as early as possible to avoid new tenants of your old house having to forward you mail,

-	and bills piling up.
+You should change your address as early as possible to avoid new tenants of your old house having to forward your mail and bills piling up.

-	The post office should be notified immediately of your new address, but you should also inform the businesses and

-	government bodies individually.
+The post office should be notified immediately of your new address, but you should also inform the businesses and government bodies individually.
 This will ensure that all your mail is going to the right place.

 Any subscriptions you have should be redirected to your new address, and your bank should be informed that you’ve moved too.

 Your details on the electoral roll should be updated as well, so you don’t have to travel to your old hometown when you have to vote.

 - 4. Make Sure You Have Enough Packing Boxes